 Let yourself be captivated by the 2025 vintage of Château d'Aqueria's Tavel.
-This exceptional rosé, crafted from a blend of six red and white grape varieties, strikes the perfect balance between freshness and ripeness, offering a rich and generous array of aromas.
+This exceptional rosé, made from a blend of six red and white grape varieties, strikes the perfect balance between freshness and ripeness, offering a truly generous array of aromas.

 Buy your Aqueria wines at the best price in a private sale!